-If your property is used for the sole purpose of emergency, transitional or social housing, or housing for people in need, and is leased to a government department (for example, the Ministry of Housing and Urban Development), Kāinga Ora-Homes and Communities, or a registered community housing provider, then you can still claim interest deductions.
+You can still claim interest deductions if your property is used for the sole purpose of emergency, transitional or social housing, and is leased to 1 of the following:

+- a government department, for example to Te Tūāpapa Kura Kāinga the Ministry of Housing and Urban Development (HUD) or Kāinga Ora - a registered community housing provider.

 This exemption also covers connected or related services provided in the same building or in a different building on the same land.
 The whole property needs to be leased to the housing provider in order to qualify (for example, 1 bedroom in a 5 bedroom house would not qualify for this exemption).